 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Clinton Community School District's basic financial statements.
-The combining balance sheet - nonmajor governmental funds, combining statement of revenues, expenditures, and changes in fund balances - nonmajor governmental funds, schedule of expenditures of federal awards and schedule of state financial assistance, as required by the Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, State Single Audit Guidelines and the Wisconsin School District Audit Manual, issued by the Wisconsin Department of Public Instruction are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining balance sheet - nonmajor governmental funds and combining statement of revenues, expenditures, and changes in fund balances - nonmajor governmental funds are presented for purpose of additional analysis and are not a required part of the basic financial statements.
+The schedule of expenditures of federal awards and schedule of state financial assistance, as required by the Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, State Single Audit Guidelines and the Wisconsin School District Audit Manual, issued by the Wisconsin Department of Public Instruction are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-Such information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the combining balance sheet - nonmajor governmental funds, combining statement of revenues, expenditures, and changes in fund balances - nonmajor governmental funds, schedule of expenditures of federal awards and schedule of state financial assistance are fairly stated, in all material respects, in relation to the basic financial statements as a whole.